zhorabay/AB-films/README.md

 - Choose a directory
 - Open a Terminal
-- write: git clone git@github.com:zhorabay/Awesome-books.git
+- write: git clone git@github.com:zhorabay/AB-films.git
-- get into to directory "Awesome-books"
+- get into to directory "AB-films"
 - write: npm install
-[
+- then write: npm start

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👥 Authors <a name="authors"></a>